-A week makes a hell of a difference in football – so three years is practically a lifetime.
+A week makes a hell of a difference in football – so two years is practically a lifetime.
 England's squad look fairly set for next year's World Cup, but what about the Euros two years later?

 Here, FFT looks at a possible XI for Euro 2024, in Germany.

 Peter Shilton the obvious exception, goalkeepers rarely manage to hold down their place as England's no.1 for more than three tournaments – even David Seaman only made it to four – with many falling well short of that.
-Jordan Pickford will be aiming to make it four at Euro 2024 but, with many fans less than convinced over his top class pedigree, it may be that England's manager makes a change before the finals in Germany.
+Jordan Pickford will be aiming to make it four at Euro 2024 but, with many fans less than convinced over his top-class pedigree, it may be that England's manager makes a change before the finals in Germany.

 Of the likely candidates, Aaron Ramsdale looks the most probably successor to the Everton man, having started well at Arsenal.
-He has great reflexes and the calm distribution required of a modern 'keeper, and will be 27 in 2024 – in prime age to take the reins.
+He has great reflexes and the calm distribution required of a modern 'keeper and will be 27 in 2024 – in prime age to take the reins.

-Kyle Walker will be 34 by the next Euros, and unlikely to still be part of the England set up given the quality England have at right back.
+Kyle Walker will be 34 by the next Euros, and unlikely to still be part of the England set-up given the quality England have at right-back.
 Trent Alexander Arnold has struggled in an England shirt so far in his career but, by 2024, he'll be in his prime, at 27.